surendratomar/ML-Lab-Practical/README.md

-# Machine Learning -Lab-Practical
+# Machine Learning OR DIP -Lab-Practical
-- Perform In Colab
+- Perform In Colab For ML
+- Perform In MATLAB For DIP
 - Surendra Tomar